molimomo/MaoLinLi_Public/datascience_3_project/README.md

 The detailed information about variables can be found in feature_info.txt.

 #The procedure of data processing
 Step 1.
-Extract feature names from feature.txt
+Load text files into corresponding tables

-Here we read text file "feature.txt" into features data frame.
+Here we read text files into data frames with read.table().
+* features : Feature names
+* activity: Descriptive activity names
+* trainData : Training set
+* testData: Test set
+* trainLabel: Training labels
+* testLabel: Test labels
+* trainSubject: Training subjects
+* testSubject: Test subjects

 Step 2.
-Load tran data and test data into tables.
+Merge training/test set

+Here we merge traingin set and test test with rbind().
+* original: trainOriginal + testOriginal (original dataset)

 Step 3.
-Merge training/test set and training/test labels.
+Extract the indice of the measurements on the mean and standard deviation.

+Here we extract the indice that variables' name include "mean" anf "std" with grep().
+* meanIdx: The indice of the measurements on the mean
+* stdIdx: The indice of the measurements on the standard deviation.
+* targetIdx : The union of meanIdx and stdIdx

 Step 4.
-Extract the indice of the measurements on the mean and standard deviation.
+Extract required column from original dataset.

+Here we extract sub-matrix according to the indices in previous step with select().
+* targetMatrix: The sub-matrix we want.

 Step 5.
-Extract required column from original dataset.
+Append subjects and label to target matrix.

+Here we combine the "label" and "subject" to target matrix with rbind() and cbind().

 Step 6.
+Extract descriptive activity names from activity label.txt and then mapping it to target dataset.

-Append subjects and label to target matrix.
+Here we use mutate() to add "activity" variable into target matrix.

 Step 7.
-Extract descriptive activity names from activity label.txt and then mapping it to target dataset.
+Calcualte the average of each variable for each activity and each subject.

+Here we use two for loop to travese target matrix and calculate the average of all mean/std measurment in each subject with different activity.
+First we use filter() to find suitable sub-matrix.
+And then we use apply() to calculat the average of each measurement.
+Finally we append its object and activity  variables to generate new record.
+And then use rbind() to accumlate result.

 Step 8.
-Calcualte the average of each variable for each activity and each subject.

-Step 9.
 Arrange result by subject and then write result to file.

+Here we use write.table() to output our result.